 - A suit must be filed within one calendar year of the loss

-Jewelers Mutual has a long company history, solid partnerships, and good ratings.
+Jewelers Mutual has a long company history, solid partnerships, and good ratings, making it one of the best jewellery insurance companies.
 Most of the policy details seem reasonable, though it is important to note there are a fair number of exceptions for losses and damages they will not cover.
 The biggest cause is the lack of information regarding policy limits, claim timelines, and other details about coverage, which may simply be because it relies heavily on what plan you are offered.

 Overall, this is a solid choice.

 On the first impression, Lavalier’s website is more modern and easy to use.
 An attractive interface, with easy tabs and plenty of colors makes it both warmer and inviting than Jewelers Mutual is upon the first impression.
 Of course, appearances aren’t everything, and when it comes to looking for insurance, professionalism and transparency matter most.